clarena.cl_algorithms.fix

 Returns:

 • outputs (dict[str, Tensor]): a dictionary contains loss and other metrics from this training step.
-Key (str) is the metrics name, value (Tensor) is the metrics.
+Keys (str) are the metrics names, and values (Tensor) are the metrics.
 Must include the key 'loss' which is total loss in the case of automatic optimization, according to PyTorch Lightning docs.